-Nate Bargatze's SNL sketches of George Washington's 'dreams' just get funnier and funnier
+Nate Bargatze reveals the true story behind his legendary George Washington SNL sketch

 “Everything, all of it,” Washington replies.
 “Crazy stuff, squiggles, Latin words, a pyramid with a floating eye on top.”

 The sketches became so popular, people wanted to know more about how the idea for them came about and what the process of creating the original sketch was like.
-Jesse David Fox, the host of Good One: A Podcast About Jokes,sat down with Bargatze and SNL writers Mikey Day and Streeter Seidell to talk about the origins of the sketch and what it was like to co-create it in the week leading up to the live show.
-It's a fascinating insight into the SNL writing process, which is largely done within that week.
+Jesse David Fox, the host of Good One: A Podcast About Jokes, sat down with Bargatze and SNL writers Mikey Day and Streeter Seidell to talk about the origins of the sketch and what it was like to co-create it in the week leading up to the live show.
+It’s a fascinating insight into the SNL writing process, which is largely done within that week.

-According to Day and Seidell, there had been an idea for a George Washington sketch in the vault of ideas that hadn't seen daylight yet, but it was just a vague idea without the focus of the weights and measurements and other things.
-Bargatze was on board with playing Washington, but apparently, the sketch was kind of a flop in rehearsals as the week went on, coming in dead last on the list of sketches they had prepared for the show.
+According to Day and Seidell, Seidell had actually written a near-complete draft of the sketch the prior season, originally envisioned for a dramatic actor.
+It had been sitting unfinished on his computer until Bargatze was tapped to host.
+Bargatze was on board with playing Washington, but apparently, the sketch landed flat at the table read earlier in the week and was placed dead last in the dress rehearsal lineup.
 But Bargatze said he really liked the sketch, and once he was in costume and in front of a live audience for dress rehearsal, everything came together to make the magic of a classic SNL bit.

-Bargatze has rocketed into the comedy world with his clean stand-up routines that the whole family can enjoy.
+Bargatze has become one of the biggest names in stand-up comedy, known for his clean, family-friendly routines.
+He was the highest-grossing touring comedian in the world in 2024.
 You can catch even more of Bargatze’s “SNL” episodes here and here.

-Note: This article originally appeared three years ago.
-It has been updated.